 Take a glance into the portal of Gisborne’s past, from early Polynesian settlers to the surfing culture of today.
 Tairawhiti is the Maori name for the Gisborne area, so expect to see treasures and relics of the Eastland region.
 At just NZ$5 for a visitor entry fee, it’s worth it to see the awesome Maori artefacts, climb into the wheelhouse of a ship, and learn about the place where the first Europeans stepped onto New Zealand.

 Location: 10 Stout Street

-4. Hike up to the Kaiti Hill Lookout
+4. Hike Up to the Kaiti Hill Lookout – FREE

 Everyone loves a good view.
 The best one to be found in Gisborne is on Kaithi Hill.
 Either walk up or drive up Kaiti Beach Road where the lookout is by a Captain Cook monument.
 From here, you can access a number of walks around the Titirangi Domain.
 Find out more in 10 Gisborne Walks You Can’t Miss.